Souhan: Awful loss final proof Spielman-Zimmer era must end

 GREEN BAY, WIS. — The Vikings might have been better off playing Kellen Mond instead of Sean Mannion at quarterback.

-They might have been better off playing Kyle Sloter, or Brett Favre, or Josh Freeman, or Spergon Wynn, instead of Mannion The Mannequin.

-What is certain is that as they edged toward playoff elimination at Lambeau Field on a cold Sunday night, the Vikings are in need of change, and not just at quarterback.

-The team's 37-10 loss to the Packers on Sunday Night Football left them with a record of 14-19 since their only playoff victory of the past four years.
-They will now miss the playoffs in consecutive years despite a roster filled with high-priced veterans.
+The Vikings are 14-19 since their only playoff victory of the past four years.
+They will have missed the playoffs in consecutive years despite a roster filled with high-priced veterans.

 That they invested their largest contract in an unvaccinated quarterback who was unavailable because of COVID is not an excuse, but an indictment.